atroia/Applescript/README.md

 **createAssignmentsFromList.scpt**

-Script to create InCopy Assignments in InDesign from a list in a text file.
+Script to create InCopy Assignments in InDesign from a list in a text file (it might still have some bugs that I need to work out but so far it's doing what I need it to do).

 **getPath.scpt**